NBTPXX/idm-documents/English Documents/main document.md

 ## 7. Alternative Z-Probing Methods

-- For touch (bed contact) based Z offset, see: *idm touch document*
+- For touch (bed contact) based Z offset, see: *IDM touch update document*
 - For tap-based or endstop-based Z probing, see: *second probe document*
 - There is an option to use Klipper’s official eddy-current (capacitive) sensor support, but it’s **not recommended**—refer to the official config for details.